How Does the Endpoint Agent Work

 Now that the Agent has an up-to-date configuration, it is ready to start gathering data.
 It does this in the following ways:

-Endpoint Agents collect the following information every 5 minutes when connected to a monitored network:
+Endpoint Agents collect the following information every one minute when connected to a monitored network:

-The Endpoint Agent runs all probes within a short span of time, rather than distributing probes over the 5-minute interval.
+The Endpoint Agent runs all probes within a short period, rather than distributing probes over the one-minute interval.

 Network Profile